krjoha/pine-grove/content/posts/intro-to-ml-workshop-tech-boras/index.en.md

     enable: true
 ---

-Machine learning doesn't have to be intimidating.
-At our recent "Intro to Machine Learning" workshop at Tech Borås, we showed developers the simplest path to get started and the fundamental concepts that matter most. <!--more-->

-This post shares that path and those key concepts, so you can begin your ML journey today.
+On August 26, I ran the first of three workshops at the University of Borås.
+The objective was to introduce 25 developers to machine learning and have them build a bunch of models while avoiding common pitfalls. <!--more-->

+{{< image src="tech-boras-workshop-1.webp" caption="Machine learning workshop at University of Borås, August 26" >}}

+If you missed it, this post covers the material used, a recommended learning path, and some words about the current AI hype bubble.

-## Your First Steps with Kaggle
+## Getting Started with Machine Learning using Kaggle

-The workshop recommended Kaggle as the best place to start learning machine learning.
-Kaggle provides interactive courses where you code directly in your browser.
-No setup required.
+To get started in an online Python environment without local setup, Kaggle is a solid choice.
+It provides interactive courses where you write code directly in the browser.
+No installation, no configuration.

-Follow these steps:
+Here's how to begin:

-1. Register for a free account at [kaggle.com](https://www.kaggle.com)
+1. Create a free account at [kaggle.com](https://www.kaggle.com)
-2. Navigate to the "Learn" section
+2. Go to the "Learn" section
-3. Select the **"Intro to Machine Learning"** course
+3. Start the **"Intro to Machine Learning"** course
-4. Start coding directly in the browser
+4. Write code, run it, see results

 Direct link: [https://www.kaggle.com/learn/intro-to-machine-learning](https://www.kaggle.com/learn/intro-to-machine-learning)

-The course uses Python and walks you through building your first predictive model.
-You'll learn by doing, which is the fastest way to understand ML concepts.
+The course uses Python and scikit-learn to build predictive models.
+You learn by doing, which beats reading theory.

-## Code Example: Your First Model
+## Code Example: Your First Machine Learning Model

-Here's what you'll build in the first lessons.
-This example loads housing data and creates a decision tree model to predict home prices:
+The Kaggle course walks through building a simple predictive model.
+Here's one example: loading housing data and training a decision tree to predict home prices.

 ```python
 import pandas as pd